-The Mine list is a list of all publications which have been verified in the Publication Management System as being authored by you.
+The Claimed list is a list of all publications which have been verified in the Publication Management System as being authored by you.
 Publications are verified in multiple ways:

-Find the publication you wish to deposit in your list and select the "deposit" icon (the first icon) to go directly to the deposit page.
+Find the publication you wish to deposit in your list and select the "deposit" icon to go directly to the deposit page.

-Example publication in the verified publication list with the "deposit" button (first icon) highlighted.
+Example publication in the verified publication list with the "deposit" button highlighted.

 Alternatively, click the title of the publication and you will be taken to the publication's information page.
 Scroll to the Full text section of the information page to see the publication's deposit status, and click the "Deposit" button to go to the deposit page.

 Example deposit ("full text") status section of a publication information page.

 Step 4.
 Deposit your publication -- open access link, file, and supplemental materials

 If your article has not yet been deposited into eScholarship by a co-author, then you will be prompted to deposit it.
 You can choose to deposit an OA location if the article is already open access, a file (PDF or Word) if you would like to deposit the full text, or both a file and an OA location if you would like to include both.

 If you article is already available open access on another website, such as the journal's website or PubMed, you can deposit an "OA location" -- a direct link to an open access article.
 Note that an OA location will not be automatically specified -- you must copy and paste the link directly.